Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Generalized two-Hamiltonian uncertainty relations

-with $\sigma_{\epsilon(t)}$ the uncertainty associated with $H^{H}(t) /N$.
-Combined with the Heisenberg equations of motion for the time independent ${\tilde{H}}$ and $H$ (assumption {\bf{(2)}}), we obtain an extension of the time-uncertainty relations for this two Hamiltonian realization,
+Here, $\sigma_{\epsilon(t)}$ and $\sigma_{\tilde{H}^H(t)}$ denote, respectively, the uncertainties associated with $H^{H}(t) /N$ and $\tilde{H}^{H}(t)$ (when these uncertainties are computed with the probability density matrix $\tilde{\rho}$).
+Combined with the Heisenberg equations of motion for the time independent $H$ (Assumption (2- weak version)), we obtain an extension of the time-energy uncertainty relations for this two Hamiltonian realization,

-Eq. (\ref{central}) then implies a bound on the product of the average infinite range correlators in the subsystem ${\it S}$ and the full closed system ${\cal{I}}$,
+Eq. (\ref{central}) then implies a lower bound on the average macroscopic range correlators in the subsystem ${\cal S}$,

-The lower bound in Eq. (\ref{uncertain*}) scales as ${\cal{O}}(N^{2})$ if the energy $E(t)$ of ${\it S}$ changes at a rate proportional to the size of ${\it S}$ (i.e., if the energy density changes at a finite rate).
-Eqs. (\ref{uncert},\ref{uncertain},\ref{uncertain*}) will remain valid if condition {\bf{(1)}} is relaxed, i.e., if ${\cal{I}}$ is an open system with a time independent Hamiltonian $\tilde{H}$ that, itself, is in contact with a yet larger system.
-We will next further impose a slightly more restrictive condition \cite{special1}:
+The derivative in Eq. (\ref{uncertain*}) scales as ${\cal{O}}(N^{2})$ if the energy $E(t)$ of ${\cal S}$ changes at a rate proportional to the size of ${\cal S}$ (i.e., if the energy density changes at a finite rate).
+Eqs. (\ref{uncert},\ref{uncertain},\ref{uncertain*}) will remain valid if Assumption (1) is relaxed, i.e., if ${\cal{I}}$ is an open system with a Hamiltonian $\tilde{H}$ that, itself, is in contact with a yet larger system.
+We next examine what occurs if the local energy density correlators $G_{ij}$ decay with a correlation length $\xi$, i.e., with